A legendary tour of the town's greatest and best boozing establishments.

 The Famous Crown, 770 Wilmslow Rd, Manchester M20 2DR

-Each time I’ve been in the Royal Oak I’ve noticed a slight sinister smell that emanates from the floor boards.
-I can’t explain it any more than this – I don’t know what it is and how they can fix it.
-Once you decide to ignore it though you can enjoy a great traditional boozer that not only has all the drinks you’d expect but also has some of the best bar snacks available to man.
+Each time I’ve been in the Royal Oak I’ve had a jolly good time and thus I guarantee that you will too.
+Once you step foot in the place, you can enjoy a great traditional boozer that not only has all the drinks you’d expect but also has some of the best bar snacks available to man.
 They have a fridge full of excellent cheeses, pates and breads which make the usual soggy ham roll or Pepperami look exactly as they are – crap.

 The Royal Oak, 729 Wilmslow Road, Manchester, Didsbury, M20 6WF